 (3) "Banners and signs" means pieces of material presented publicly to display a message, slogan, advertisement, or other similar information.
 Government-recognized flags are not considered banners or signs for purposes of these rules.

-(4) "Capitol buildings and grounds" means those buildings and grounds over which the department of general administration exercises custody and control under RCW 43.19.125
+(4) "Capitol buildings and grounds" means those buildings and grounds over which the department of enterprise services exercises custody and control under RCW 43.19.125

 (a) "Buildings" means enclosed buildings and adjoining structures.
 Buildings include, but are not limited to, the Legislative Building, the Temple of Justice, the Old Capitol Building, and the Natural Resources Building.